xaynetwork/xaynet/bindings/python/README.md

 class ParticipantABC(ABC):
     def train_round(self, training_input: Optional[TrainingInput]) -> TrainingResult:
         """
-        Trains a model. `training_input` is hte deserialized global model (see `deserialize_training_input`).
+        Trains a model. `training_input` is the deserialized global model (see `deserialize_training_input`).
 If no global model exists (usually in the first round), `training_input` will be `None`.
         In this case the weights of the model should be initialized and returned.